Digital-Data-Co/forge-docs/src/administration-guide/runners.md

 ### Registering the runner on the server

-There are two ways to register a runner on the Semaphore server:
+There are two ways to register a runner on the Forge server:
 1) Add it via the web interface or API.
-2) Use the command line with the `semaphore runner register` command.
+2) Use the command line with the `forge runner register` command.

 #### Adding the runner via the web UI